Skip to content

 • Financial Planning

 Below are some tips for managing finances as a graduate assistant (GA) at Colorado State University.
-GAs include Graduate Teaching Assistantships (GTAs), Graduate Support Assistantships (GSAs), or Graduate Research Assistantships (GRAs).
+GAs include Graduate Teaching Assistantships (GTAs), Graduate Support Assistantships (GSAs), and Graduate Research Assistantships (GRAs).
 Students on fellowships, self-pay, or on other types of support are not GAs, and this information may not apply.
-Students with a GRA Predoc designation who are on fellowship may be eligible for the health insurance contribution.
 Please check with the department or program your GA is through for further information.

 Be Aware of Your Stipend